-If you’re looking for a serious, committed relationship, it’s all about figuring out if he’s going to be the right partner for you.
-Will he commit to you?
+If you’re looking for a serious, committed romantic relationship, it’s all about figuring out if he’s going to be the right partner for you.
+How to avoid the friend zone?
 Are you two compatible?
 And, it’s also critical to learn how to keep from messing up your budding romance.
-There’s nothing worse than finding a guy who seems like “the one,” only to make a critical mistake that kills the relationship and turns the romance sour.
+There’s nothing worse than finding a guy who seems like “the one,” only to make a critical mistake that kills the relationship and turns the budding romance sour.

 Sure, it’s easy to enjoy the company of a person you’re wildly attracted to.
 But do you demonstrate that you also enjoy the company of someone who is a nice person and seems like they have long-term potential, even if you aren’t crazy-attracted to them yet?

 If you don’t enjoy the dating process or can’t appreciate nice men, you might be missing the good ones out there who are looking for commitment and would make loving, long-term partners.
 You don’t enjoy his company in the early parts of the dating phase, he might not ask you out again.
 If you’re in a lousy mood, cut the evening short or reschedule the date, so you have the opportunity to give him another chance when you’re feeling more positive and appreciative about the dating experience.

 2. Appreciate the nice things he does for you.